 Most of all, I invite you to read Bob Hare’s reply here.
 It’s an instructive -and even entertaining- read.

 If he is about spreading knowledge, he should share that stuff for free.

 Real Life Applications

 Diagnoses, often, are nothing but a personal opinion which leverages experience, research and maybe a checklist.
 But they still keep that personal opinion in the mix.

 Watch out especially for your own self-diagnoses, as they tend to be particularly poor.

-There Is Grey… But Sometimes There Is Black and White
+There Is Gray… But Sometimes There Is Black and White